"In all my experience I have never known a place so vital to morale as Talbot House."

 General Sir Herbert Plumer - 1928

-"The dressing-room ambitiously was turned into the "General's Bedroom", on account of a bed with one real sheet.
-For the rest, stretcher beds and blankets provided more facilities for sleep than a leave-goer required, or than a returning officer expected.
-Those were the days of simplicity."
+"The dressing-room ambitiously was turned into the "General's Bedroom", on account of a bed with one real sheet."

 "The smallest room of the House (6 feet by 4) held just one bed.
 But this bed, however, was beyond compare: throughout the war we had one pair of sheets that belonged to it by right (though one sheet must be in the wash)."

 "And beyond that again, at the far end of the garden, is the two-storey shed, whence was retrieved in 1915 the worn Carpenters Bench which, from the opening day, has been the altar of Talbot House."